Key points about brain injury

 - a growth (tumour) in the brain

-What symptoms or difficulties can my child with a brain injury experience?
+Possible symptoms or difficulties of a brain injury

-Your child may experience a variety of symptoms or difficulties following a brain injury - it depends on the type of injury and how serious the injury is.
-Most children who have a mild traumatic brain injury (also called a concussion) generally get better within 2 to 3 weeks (or a little longer).
+Your child might have different symptoms or challenges after a brain injury.
+It depends on the type of injury and how serious the injury is.
+Most tamariki who have a mild traumatic brain injury generally get better within 2 to 3 weeks.
+Some may take a little longer.

-Children with more serious brain injuries often have both early and long-term symptoms.
-Common symptoms include tiredness (or fatigue) and changes in thinking, behaviour and emotion.
+Tamariki with more serious brain injuries often have both early and long-term symptoms.
+Common symptoms include tiredness and changes in thinking, behaviour and emotion.

-How will my child's brain injury affect them?
+How a brain injury may affect a child

 How a brain injury affects your child will depend on many factors.